ProfBird/CS246-CourseMaterials/Labs/Lab3/Assignment3Instructions.md

 # Assignment 3 - UX Design and Testing

-Create a set of wire-frame diagrams (at least one per group member) and get feedback from at least three testers.
+Your team will create UX *test artifacts* (diagrams, mock-ups, or prototypes), recruit testers to test them and write a report on the test feedback.

+## Test artifacts

+Create a set of UX test artifacts&mdash;at least one per group member.
+All the test artifacts should be for the same web app or game.
+You will need to collaborate on the design so all the diagrams have the same look and feel.

+## Testing

+Recruit at least three testers.
+Get feedback on the usability and user experience of your UI artifacts from them.
+You can do this in a focus group setting or through individual testers working with your UI.

+## Submission

-Submit the following on Moodle:
+Submit the following on Moodle

-1. The wire-frames you gave your testers.
+1. Each team member: The test artifact they made.
+2. One team member, on behalf of the group:

-2. A report that includes:
+   A report, written by the group, that includes:

-3. A description the method(s) you used to get feedback.
+   - A description the method(s) you used to get feedback.
          Possibilities include:
-   - Individual interviews, surveys, focus  groups.
+     - Individual interviews.
+     - surveys.
+     - Recordings of the testers reactions and comments while testing.
    - The results of your testing.
    - An assessment of the quality of feedback you received.